O2theC/CrabChampionSaveManager/README.md

 currently going through refactor to make it easy to maintain and make it work with latest version of Crab Champions

+working on the rewrite with a friend and we decided to use a new repo for the rewrite, i did not do the best job on this one and we think it's best to start fresh, this repo will not be deleted but rather archived and have a link to the new repo when it's public

-made this for a group of friends to manage saves easier feel free to use it yourself
+~~made this for a group of friends to manage saves easier feel free to use it yourself

 Main Credits:<br>